 The Montessori Child

-Montessori had a very clear and fresh vision of the child and what was needed to allow for full and healthy development.
-Her original findings are now supported by research. it is very clear that a Montessori education really works the brain, not just by filling it with knowledge, but in helping to manage knowledge and actions effectively.
+Montessori had a very clear and fresh vision of what children need to allow for full and healthy development.
+Her original findings are now supported by neuroscience.
+It is very clear that a Montessori education really works for brain development, not just by filling it with knowledge, but in helping to manage knowledge and actions effectively.
 Neuroscientists now understand the function of the Pre-Frontal Cortex (PFC) in the human brain and describe it as a person’s ‘Chief Executive Officer,’ controlling what is done, and when.
 A well-developed PFC allows an individual to concentrate, plan, predict, monitor, adjust and persist.
 These vital skills and abilities are now often referred to as ‘Executive Functions’.
 The Montessori Method promotes the development of such functions, originally referred to as the ‘normalisation’ of the child.
 According to Montessori, the attributes of the normalised child should include: the ability to concentrate, a love of work, self discipline and positive social behaviour.

 The Montessori Teacher